-Now, if $M \stackrel{t_1 t_2 \dots t_n}{\longrightarrow}$ and $M \leq M'$, then by firing the transition sequence $t_1 t_2 \dots t_n$ repeatedly we can "pump" an arbitrary number of tokens to all the places having a non-zero marking in $\Delta M := M' - M$.
+By firing the transition sequence $t_1 t_2 \dots t_n$ repeatedly we can "pump" an arbitrary number of tokens to all the places having a non-zero marking in $\triangle M$.

 The basic idea for constructing the coverability graph is now to replace the marking M' with a marking where all the places with non-zero tokens in ΔM are replaced by ω .